Three Examples of the Olympics & Small Business Planning

 Three examples:

-1. An example is a company that has a marketing plan but lacks a website.
+1. Example 1 is a company that has a marketing plan but lacks a website.
 It will be very difficult to execute on a marketing plan if a company is not prepared by having a website or marketing materials in place since potential customers will have no platform that will allow them to connect with the business, its service and/or product.

-2. Another example is that of a company looking to raise capital but lacks the necessary financial documents and preparation to execute.
+2. Example 2 is that of a company looking to raise capital but lacks the necessary financial documents and preparation to execute.

 When company’s raise money they must be prepared to provide a business plan and/or executive summary to potential capital providers that show a detailed description of past financial performance, as well as future projections and how these goals will be obtained.
 Capital providers will not lend or invest money in companies that fail to both provide accurate financial statements as well as capture a distinct plan that sheds light on how capital will be used to grow the business.